gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-<p>Add Address to account.
-See `Address` in schema of request body for the list of attributes needed to add Address to account.
-On successful request, returns response containing address_id ,is_default_address and success message.
+Use this API to report a specific entity (question/review/comment) for abuse.

 *Success Response:*

-Return Address Id on successfull completion of the request.
+Success.
+Returns an abuse ID.

+Schema: `InsertResponse`

+Bad request.
+See the error object in the response body for specific reason.

-Schema: `SaveAddressResponse`
+Schema: `FeedbackError`